willow-ahrens/Finch.jl/docs/src/guides/tensor_formats.md

 Contains levels which are more specialized, and geared towards bulk updates.
 These levels may be more efficient in certain cases, but are also more restrictive about access orders and intended for more advanced usage.
+#### Modifier Group
+Contains levels which are more specialized, but not towards a sparsity pattern.
+These levels modify other levels in a variety of ways, but don't store sparsity patterns.
+Typically, they modify how levels are stored or attach data to levels to support the utilization of various hardware features.
 #### Legacy Group
 Contains levels which are not recommended for new code, but are included for compatibility with older code.